sweng-epfl/public/exercises/scrum/quiz.md

 - [ ] Have a daily Scrum meeting with the entire team to discuss about the progress of the tasks
 - [ ] Go talk to the Scrum Master anytime you encounter impediments
 - [ ] Talk with the Product Owner about removing tasks from the Sprint Backlog
+- [ ] Call a meeting with the Product Owner to update the Product Backlog

 ## More about Scrum